-During the site visit as required, Molina assesses waiting and examining room spaces to ensure that the office offers appropriate accommodations to Members.
-The evaluation includes, but is not limited to, appropriate seating in the waiting room areas and availability of exam tables in exam rooms.
+During the site visit as required, Molina assesses waiting and examining room spaces to ensure that the office offers appropriate accommodations to members.
+The evaluation includes, but isn't limited to, appropriate seating in the waiting room areas and availability of exam tables in exam rooms.